Skip to main content

 Verify collector and Docker metrics

-# Check Collector logs for successful connection
+# Check Collector logs for a successful start / connection

 docker logs otel-collector 2>&1 | grep -i "docker"

-# Verify the socket is accessible
+# Verify the socket is mounted and readable

-ls -la /var/run/docker.sock
+docker exec otel-collector ls -la /var/run/docker.sock

-# Confirm containers are being monitored
+# Confirm per-container metrics are flowing

 docker logs otel-collector 2>&1 | grep "container."